 For 10 of the 40 sample cases, the taxpayers reduced Form W-2 taxable wages reported on Form 1040NR, line 8.
 For eight cases, the Schedule OI, item L, for these nonresident aliens cited two sections of a treaty article based on the type of income earned.
 The first section of a treaty article cited was for scholarship income, and the second section of a treaty article cited was for compensation during training or while gaining experience (wages).
 These nonresident aliens received a Form 1042-S for scholarship income but did not receive a second Form 1042-S for wages earned.
-We also observed in these eight cases that the taxpayer attached a Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition, to disclose the treaty article based on the type of income earned.
-The treaty article cited was for compensation during training experience (wages).
-These nonresident alien cited only one treaty article based on the type of income earned.
-The treaty article cited was for compensation during training or while gaining experience (wages).
-These nonresident alien cited only one treaty article based on the type of income earned.
+We also observed in these eight cases that the taxpayer attached a Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition, to disclose the treaty-based position claimed.
+For the two remaining cases, the nonresident alien cited only one treaty article based on the type of income earned.
 The treaty article cited was for compensation during training or while gaining experience (wages).
 These nonresident aliens also received a Form 1042-S for scholarship but did not receive a second Form 1042-S for wages earned.
 These two nonresident aliens also did not report the scholarship income on Form 1040NR or Schedule OI, item L.